Alkene: Elimination reactions

 An alcohol may also be converted to a better leaving group (e.g., xanthate), so as to allow a milder syn-elimination such as the Chugaev elimination and the Grieco elimination.
-Related reactions include eliminations by β-haloethers (the Boord olefin synthesis) and esters (ester pyrolysis).
+Related reactions include eliminations by β-haloethers (the Boord olefin synthesis; also a selenium-based elimination discussed below) and esters (ester pyrolysis).
 A thioketone and a phosphite ester combined (the Corey-Winter olefination) or diphosphorus tetraiodide will deoxygenate glycols to alkenes.

 Alkenes can be prepared indirectly from alkyl amines.
 The amine or ammonia is not a suitable leaving group, so the amine is first either alkylated (as in the Hofmann elimination) or oxidized to an amine oxide (the Cope reaction) to render a smooth elimination possible.
 The Cope reaction is a syn-elimination that occurs at or below 150 °C, for example:

 The Hofmann elimination is unusual in that the less substituted (non-Zaitsev) alkene is usually the major product.

 Alkenes are generated from α-halosulfones in the Ramberg–Bäcklund reaction, via a three-membered ring sulfone intermediate.

+cis alkenes can be manufactured from trans alkenes through oxidation to the (anti) bromohydrin and then treatment with selenocyanate anion.
+After the anion displaces bromide with inversion of configuration, the resulting compound rearranges and eliminates cyanate and selenium through cyclic intermediates.